 How many Points are scored in the EuroLeague?

-With the exception of the 2021-22 season, the average points per game is fairly consistent, that season was slightly lower than the norm and the home team's average has only dipped below 80 in the past five seasons.
+Except for the 2021-22 season, the average points per game is fairly consistent; that season was slightly lower than the norm, and the home team's average has only dipped below 80 in the past five seasons.

 Season | Total Games | Home Ave | Road Ave | Game Ave |